JGIBristol/analysis_best_practice/presentations/02_research_ecosystem/index.md

 It's also very easy to  [link to Google!](http://google.com).

-It's also how this presentation was formatted!
+This presentation was also written in Markdown.

 ```
-GitHub likes Markdown.
-It will:
-* automatically render READMEs written in Markdown
-* render commit and pull request messages written in Markdown.

 ---